zxjzxj9/neko_learn_ray_tracing/README.md

 We have hit, tangent to and away from sphere 3 situations, correponding to $ \Delta >0, \Delta =0, \Delta <0$ three cases.
 After knowing the hit situation of each ray, it is easy to draw a sphere as follows.

 ![red_shpere.png](./Chapter1/bg_sphere_red.png)

+## **Chapter 2.** Add a normal vector to the sphere

+From the above chapter, we can have the intersection point between the sphere and the ray, therefore it is easy to computer the normal vector of hit point.